OleSkaar/Plunder/Index/Combat.md

 ## Hit Points and Wounds
 Hit Points are a measure of your stamina and ability to avoid getting seriously injured.

 Any damage that reduces you to below 0 Hit Points will give you a Wound.
-Look up the damage on the Wound Table to determine its nature.
+Look up the damage on the Wound Table to determine its Severity.

-Each Wound takes up one Inventory slot.
+Each Wound takes one Inventory per Severity.
 If all your inventory slots are filled up with Wounds or Exhaustion, you’re dead.

 ### Hit locations and attack type
 When the attacker scores a Wound, they can specify what type of attack they want to make, and where the attack is made: head, torso, right or left arm, right or left leg.
 Attack types are listed on the weapon's stats.